crystal22/C2DSR/README.md

 ## Differences

-- I have re-written the entire project under my framework ***without changing logics and operations*** but some improving on efficiency and grammar.
-During doing so, I found that the result metrics are calculated based on sampled negative list in `dataloader.py`.
-This list samples 999 negative items instead of using the whole set for each ground truth.
-In other words, the result presented by paper's author will be much better than it actually is.
+- Official repo calculate metrics based on pre-rank standard, which is a common approach in industry.
+Hence, it samples 999 negative items for comparison.
+This repo follow the common research standard, which is called rank in industry procedures.
+FYI, common industry procedures are *recall* -> *pre-rank* -> *rank* (-> *re-rank*).

 - I replaced some original metrics with new ones.
 Now this code will compute Recall, MRR and NDCG under K = {5, 20}.